esaujose7/teachaway-frontend-challenge/README.md

 cat .env.sample > .env
 ```

 This will make the file, what we will need is a Client ID and place it on that file, after the `REACT_APP_IMGUR_CLIENT_ID=`.
-Again, we can use bash or just open it on a text editor and edit it manually

 After having a Client ID set, then feel free to start up the project with `npm start`.